 The Peter Moss Acute Myeloid & Lymphoblastic Leukemia AI Research Project will always hold a special place in our hearts.
 Peter's fight with Acute Myeloid Leukemia inspired the research project, and in his name we will continue to work on open source technologies to help battle and understand Acute Myeloid Leukemia.
 We will be continuing to build the research project and team, with the goals of onboarding more medical professionals.
 We now have access to a couple of Acute Myeloid Leukemia Datasets, and are planning our first Acute Myeloid Leukemia projects, AML-Tensorflow-2020 and AML-Genomics-2020.

-Our Association relies on volunteers to help us build and validate our technology.
+Our progress relies on volunteers to help us build and validate our technology.
 If you would like to join our team as a professional volunteer, please use the form on our Professional Volunteer Application page.